abidullah/Sonoff/README.md

 # Sonoff
 Sonoff NSPanel Esphome
 # NSPanel Custom with HA Blueprint Modded to work with US ver

 This version of HA Blueprint has
 - Option for time format 12/24 hrs which can be selected from Automations
-- Shows WiFi Signal
+- Shows WiFi Signal based on Signal Power

 # How To Use.